 - Traditionally Raised

-Using these words as standalone claims without any form of certification agency logo to accompany any of these words is ‘Welfare Washing’ and should not be believed.
+Using these words as standalone claims without any form of certification agency inspection or licensed logo to accompany any of these words, is ‘Welfare Washing’ and should not be viewed with caution.

 Where to buy Humanely Raised Meat and How to Buy?